 Stephen Kinnock, the head of the council’s St Petersburg office, was stopped and detained for an hour for allegedly driving under the influence of alcohol and driving the wrong way down a one-way street.
 British officials denied Kinnock, the son of former Labour leader, Neil Kinnock, had been drinking, saying he had refused to take a breath test and called for consular assistance in line with Foreign Office guidelines.

 The St Petersburg office was forced to close on Wednesday night, after its staff were summoned for FSB questioning for the second time in 24 hours.
+The British Council will decide today on whether it is able to keep its regional offices open while its staff are being put under intense FSB pressure.

 The organisation had attempted to continue its work this week in defiance of Moscow’s order to close the regional offices, on the grounds that the order was illegal under international law and incompatible with bilateral agreements.
 Russian officials blame Britain for the collapse of talks last year aimed at reviewing status of cultural organisations.
 The failure of the talks, they argue, left the British Council without a legal footing in Russia.
 Russia’s ambassador to London, Yuri Fedotov, was summoned to the Foreign Office to hear British complaints.
 Later he said, ”now we are really experiencing what can be called a crisis”, adding that he saw no immediate prospect of any improvement.